rmpasswd/rmpasswd/README.md

 ### Greetings...
 Name's **Mahin Ahmad**, dont mind the quirky username!

-🌱 I had been involved in an engineering service and product startup, Automize Engineering, since my bachelor studies and now...
+🌱 I had been involved in an engineering service and product startup, Automize Engineering, since my bachelor studies; and now...
 > 💡 I'm open to new opportunities in the domain of **backend**, **SRE**-ish roles, **data**-oriented roles etc.
 <br>